Ashwath-Shetty/Fraudulent-Transaction-detection/README.md

 <br>because i'm using github free version and it can't store the big file. add the complete data inside data folder.

 How can i train the model?
-step 1: go to command prompt
+<br>step 1: go to command prompt
-step 2: enter pip install - r requirements.txt
+<br>step 2: enter pip install - r requirements.txt
-step 3 : navigate to src folder (cd path/src)
+<br>step 3 : navigate to src folder (cd path/src)
-step 4: type python train.py and hit enter. after training model will be saved in models folder and train, test data used for training will be stored in data folder.
+<br>step 4: type python train.py and hit enter.
+<br>after training model will be saved in models folder and train, test data used for training will be stored in data folder.

 How to run the app on local host?
 <br>go to command prompt and enter streamlit run app.py